Yodata/yodata/docs/policies/password-construction-guidelines.md

 # Password Construction Guidelines

-**Free Use Disclaimer:** *This policy was created by or for the SANS Institute for the Internet community.
-All or parts of this policy can be freely used for your organization.
-There is no prior approval required.
-If you would like to contribute a new policy or updated version of this policy, please send email to policy-resources@sans.org.*

-**Last Update Status:** *Updated October, 2017*

 ## 1. Overview

 Passwords are a critical component of information security.
 Passwords serve to protect user accounts; however, a poorly constructed password may result in the compromise of individual systems, data, or network.
 This guideline provides best practices for creating secure passwords.